Kryptix-Dev/scripts/README.md

 ## Desktop Setup

 This folder of scripts in both VBScript and Batch were created over a series of iterations to automate desktop setup.
 These were created in a past job where I was in help desk and I was responsible for desktop setup for the entire organization of over 4,000 employees and many residents in healthcare.
 We didn't have any imaging in place to make the process quicker, so it was a manual process for some time.
 With my programming experience, I decided to learn how to automate the setup process with Batch first, and then transitioned into VBScript to add more features.
 The current version uploaded was the last version I created where I used HTML and VBScript to make a GUI with a progress bar to provide a visual represnetation of progress.

+## USB Launcher

+Uploaded are the key scripts I used to setup a custom launching system for apps running on a USB.
+During this time in my career, I was heavy into experimentation with Linux and creating a "custom" GUI or launcher that I could take with me on a USB drive.
+This was also before USB based attacks became prevelant and there wasn't a concern with using an auto launcher on USB drives.
+Launch.vbs was used to pull the computer name.
+This way, if it was my computer, I can have it run FreeFileSync to sync up the files on the USB to a folder on my computer.
+If it wasn't, then it would launch the desktop setup files as covered above.